 We had prepared for the hike with a series of practice hikes, and stocked up on our cold weather gear.
 This is pre-mask days (just before).
 These face masks came out of necessity.

 Right away, we knew we were in for a treat.
 At the start, the sun was just beginning to come over the horizon and offer a glimpse of things to come.

 For the first mile or so, the trail was covered in solid ice.
 Luckily we had stopped by the visitors center the day before and talked to them about the conditions of the trail.

 At the visitors center, they let us know the trail was basically impassible and extremely dangerous without crampons.
-We bought crampons at the shop without question, and were extremely grateful we did so.
+We purchased some at the shop without question, and were extremely grateful we did so.
 We wouldn’t have made it 50 feet without the traction they provided.

 After about a mile on the South Kaibab trail, the ice begins to dissipate, and we came up to possibly one of the most epic views we’ll ever experience – the “Ohh Ahh Point.”